IbrahimFadel/itunes-to-spotify/README.md

 Make sure to export as XML

-Head over to the [https://developer.spotify.com/dashboard/login](spotify developer console) and get credentials
+Head over to the [spotify developer console](https://developer.spotify.com/dashboard/login) and get credentials

 Edit ```run.sh``` with your info